beyzauysan/beyzauysan/README.md

 <h3 align="center">A Smart Contract Developer from Kocaeli/Turkey</h3>

-🔭 I’m currently working on Blockchain Technology and Dapps.
+🔭 I’m currently working on Blockchain Technology and Dapps.<br>
-🌱 I’m currently learning Swift and Dart.
+🌱 I’m currently learning Swift and Dart.<br>
-💬 If you have any questions you can ask me.
+💬 If you have any questions you can ask me.<br>

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=beyzauysan" alt="beyzauysan" /></a> </p>